Observational constraints on complex quintessence with attractive self-interaction: Observational constraints

 where $D_{A}$ is the angular diameter distance

 where $\Theta=\{w_0,w_a\}$.
 Through the comoving sound horizon, the distance ratio $d_{z}$ is related to the expansion parameter $h$ (defined such that {$H \doteq 100 h$)} and the physical densities $\Omega_{m}$ and $\Omega_{b}$.
-Here we use BAO data to connect SNeIa (Pantheon) to CMB data (PL18).
-This is possible by calibrating the $D_A$ from BAO with the $d_{L}$ from supernovae in a cosmology-independent way.
+To connect the BAO data with SNeIa (Pantheon) to CMB data (PL18), we consider the Alcock-Paczynski distortion parameter:

+Notice that this possible by calibrating the $D_A$ from BAO with the $d_{L}$from supernovae in a cosmology-independent way and we define: